jon-brandy/hackthebox/Categories/Sherlocks/Meerkat/README.md

 ![image](https://github.com/jon-brandy/hackthebox/assets/70703371/d5abd805-6e65-42f5-8956-c72436d4d100)

 8. If you noticed, the mail which used as the username always ends with `.forela.co.uk`.
-This indicates a
+This indicates a company email.
+9. Remembering status code is 401 for both (actually more), it means the attacker is bruteforcing.
+10. This kind of attacks is called `Credential Stuffing`.